DCSS Customer Service

 - Payment of three times the current support and past due payments on all active cases that meet the criteria for suspension

 - Payment of a judicial or administrative court ordered purge payment or arrears payment

-- Verification of Non-Custodian Parent’s newly employed status and a signed Enforcement Deferral for future payments
+- Verification of noncustodial parent's newly employed status

 Driver's License Reinstatement - Georgia Department of Driver Services